kestr31/docker-stable-diffusion-webui/README.md

     - By default `--listen` argument is set.
 Please be aware of the security issues.
     - I strongly recommend to block port or set password as soon as possible.

 > The container name will be default to `sd-webui`.
 This value is hardcoded in `run.env`.
+CUDA version and sd-webui version to use are also hardcoded in `run.env`.

 ### 1.3.
 Stop `docker-stable-diffusion-webui` Docker Container